Global Security Threats: Find out about the threat of media intrusion and reputational damage around the world.

-Media intrusion can come in may forms and it can devastate personal lives and can cause a great deal of distress for those involved.
-It can also be of serious concern to organisations and businesses trying maintain good public relations.
+Media intrusion can come in many forms and it can devastate personal lives and can cause a great deal of distress for those involved.
+It can also be of serious concern to organisations and businesses trying to maintain good public relations.

 Reputational damage can also be a serious concern, catastrophic reputational damage to organisations, businesses and individuals can happen within a very short period of time and can be devastating to businesses and individuals alike.

 Many organisations and high-profile individuals often neglect the importance of protecting their organisations and themselves from these threats.
 Planning for these eventualities is also extremely important to be able to quickly recover, should the worst happen.

 Media intrusion and reputational damage can affect any individual, family, company or organisation negatively, regardless of the realities of the situation presented, or the cause of the media attention.
 This causes unquantifiable harm, distress and irreversible damage to individuals, reputations and businesses in general.

 There is often considerable public debate about the conduct of the press in many countries around the world and in particular, about the conduct of investigative journalism.
 Whilst the media is very important and necessary and the vast majority of journalism is conducted in the correct way, certain areas of the media are often identified and accused of conducting their trade in an unacceptable way.
 People’s lives have been and continue to be, ruined by the disclosure, by the press, of matters regarding their private lives, including incorrect harmful information being disseminated.
 Additionally, there are numerous examples of investigative journalists, activist journalists, or agenda-driven groups or persons, targeting companies for particular attention, which can have an extremely damaging effect in itself.